 Most online brokerage firms have index funds available for your purchase.
 To search for an index fund at your online brokerage firm, go to the mutual fund or ETF screening tool.
-You may be able to easily apply a filter to find index funds.
-But if not, look for the commission-free ETFs or no-transaction-fee, no-load mutual fees with low expense ratios; these are likely to be index funds.
+Apply a filter to find index funds.
+Or, look for the commission-free ETFs or no-transaction-fee, no-load mutual fees with low expense ratios; these are likely to be index funds.

 Some may have redemption charges as high as $49.99 for funds that you buy and sell in a short time period.
 So, if you decide to invest in index funds (or nearly any fund for that matter), consider investing for the long term to avoid these expenses or avoid funds with redemption fees.

 To learn more about an index fund, including what index the fund tracks and how closely it tracks the index, read more about them on their profile pages and/or prospectuses.

 Note that not all mutual funds (or ETFs) are index funds; some contain a narrow assortment of hand-picked stocks instead of a broad representation of stocks and/or bonds from domestic or international sources.

 To invest in an index fund, open an account with an online brokerage firm such as E*Trade, Fidelity, Schwab, or TD Ameritrade.
 Fund your account by establishing a connection with your bank to facilitate ACH transfers.
 Find an index fund to your liking and purchase shares.
 You could make a one-time purchase or make periodic or monthly contributions.